In this post I’m going to show you what type of tile (ceramic or porcelain or stone) is the best choice for your shower walls & shower base, and why.

 Shower Base Tile vs Shower Wall Tile

-In my humble opinion, porcelain tile is generally a better choice than ceramic tile for your shower wall and shower base tile but there are benefits to using ceramic over porcelain.
+In my humble opinion, a porcelain tile shower is generally better than a ceramic tile shower, but there are benefits to using ceramic over porcelain.

-Below I will compare these two types of tile, assuming that they are being installed into an area of constant water immersion…….. in other words, a fish pond you plan to build in your backyard…. (just kidding), or your shower.
+Below I will compare these two types of tile, assuming that they are being installed into an area of constant water immersion…….. in other words, a fish pond you plan to build in your backyard (just kidding), or a shower (much more common).

 The Main Difference